reimagined/hacker-news-resolve/README.md

 ### Authentication

-We can create users and get a list of users.
-The last server-side issue is implementing registration and authentication.
-For this purpose we can use local strategy from `resolve-scripts-auth` package.
+After adding a storage for users, we can create the local strategy for authentication and implement the required callbacks.

 Install `uuid` package.
 ```